Luzefiru/academic-code/CIS1201/Linked List Exercises/README.md

 # Running `make.sh`

-You need to allow the file to be executable via the `chmod` command in Unix:
+You need to allow the file to be executable via the `chmod` command in Unix.
+Otherwise, you can just use the `sh` command in Windows to run it.

 ```bash
 # enable the execution bit on the current user